gavinlyonsrepo/RpiMotorLib/README.md

 Features
 ----------------------
-The library has been tested on a raspberry pi 3 model b.
+The library has tested and built on a raspberry pi 3 model b, Raspbian, jessie 8.0 and python 3.4.2

-I have created separate help files in documentation folder at to learn how to use library :
+I have created separate help files in documentation folder to learn how to use library :

 [Servo GPIO PWM](Documentation/Servo_GPIO.md)